- Pretty much any scene with the farmhands.

 Lion: Talk me out of it!

-- This also counts as Mood Whiplash; after a frightening scene where the quartet meet the Wizard of Oz, the Cowardly Lion runs back down the hallway and dives into a window.
+- This also counts as Mood Whiplash; after a frightening scene where the quartet meet the Wizard of Oz, the Cowardly Lion runs back down the hallway and dives out a window.

 - "The Great Oz has spoken!
 Pay no attention to that man behind the curtain!"